aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 **Rules:** Can't deploy the ai guard in a safe zone.
 Ai despawns on restarts.
 Ai only attacks mission ai (only tested on DMS Ai).

-I would like to change the ai to help kill other Exile Players.
+I would like to change the ai behaviour to help kill other Exile Players out of the players group.
+Let me know if you have any ideas.

 **Install: Recruit Ai from your XM8.**